Hanoi, Vietnam; 3-5 December 2014

 The involvement of creators in the presentation of projects is encouraged, but each project must be represented at the Asian Animation Summit by a producer who is authorised to represent the rights and who intends to be the principal producer of the project.

 Producers who represent projects entered into the 2014 Asian Animation Summit must reside in one of the Presenting Partner countries, which are currently Australia, Malaysia, Korea and Thailand.

 Note: Australian producers must be domiciled in Australia, and have actually been in Australia, continuously or intermittently, for more than one half of the year immediately preceding the application.
 Australians living overseas are not eligible.

 4. PROJECT ENDORSEMENT

-Note: all Australian projects are expected to have at least a letter of interest from an Australian broadcaster or distributor.
+Note: all Australian projects are expected to have at least a letter of interest from an Australian broadcaster.